WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 This page describes the general design of the classes and functions in this package to enable users to use the package to its full potential.
 The package is designed to be used in a variety of ways, and the following sections describe the different ways in which the package can be used.
 The aim of pybullet_industrial was to merge the worlds of process simulations and multibody robot simulations by providing a combined solution with reasonable performance in both domains.
-The main robot simulation functionality is provided by a dedicated Robot object called RobotBase, while the process is simulated by a class called EndeffectorTool.
+The main robot simulation functionality is provided by a dedicated Robot object called :class:`RobotBase`, while the process is simulated by a class called :class:`EndeffectorTool`.
 Speaking plainly, this means that robot tools encapsulate the various manufacturing processes.

 The following sections will dive deeper into the robot and endeffector objects and detail how they can be used to simulate manufacturing scenarios.